LilithsDemon/LilithNotes_mk_docs/docs/Year1/Networking/CPU.md

 ### Cache

 Cache is a small amount of ***R***andom ***A***ccess ***M***emory (***RAM***) that is built directly within the processor.
-As it is built directly into the processor this means that it is faster to access and therefore the data/instructions can be read and used more efficently.
+As it is built directly into the processor this means that it is faster to access and therefore the data/instructions can be read and used more efficiently.
 As there is only a small amount it is used to hold data/instructions that are more likely to be used.
 This allows for faster processing as the processor does not need to wait for the data/instructions to be fetched from RAM.

 There are different levels of cache in a CPU:

 - Level 1:

     - Also named primary cache
     - Is the fastest and is embedded in the Processor chip as CPU cache
     - Has the least amount of storage
 - Level 2:

     - Also names secondary cache
     - Can be embedded in the CPU or as a co-processor or a seperate chip
     - Has a high-speed bus connecting the cahce and CPU so it does not get slowed down by traffic on the main system
 - Level 3:

-	- Specalised memory to improve the performance of L1 and L2 cache
+    - Specialised memory to improve the performance of L1 and L2 cache
-	- Ussually double the speed of DRAM
+    - Usually double the speed of DRAM
     - With multi-core processors, each core can have dedicated L1 and L2 cache, but can share L3 cache
-	- If a L3 cache refernces an instruction, it is ussually elevated to a higher level of cache
+    - If a L3 cache references an instruction, it is usually elevated to a higher level of cache

+## Bus in CPU

+A bus is a high-speed connection to all internal and external components that consists of a network of wires.

+Buses are used to send control signals and data between the processor and other components.

+There are 3 types of buses:

+- Address Bus
+    - Carries memory addresses from the processor to other components such as primary memory and input/output devices
+- Data Bus
+    - Carries the actual data between the processor and other components
+- Control Bus
+    - Carries control signals from the processor to other components.
+The control bus also carries the clock's pulses.